Bram Stoker: Writings

 The 1972 book In Search of Dracula by Radu Florescu and Raymond McNally claimed that the Count in Stoker's novel was based on Vlad III Dracula.
 However, according to Elizabeth Miller, Stoker borrowed only the name and "scraps of miscellaneous information" about Romanian history; further, there are no comments about Vlad III in the author's working notes.

 Dracula is an epistolary novel, written as a collection of realistic but completely fictional diary entries, telegrams, letters, ship's logs, and newspaper clippings, all of which added a level of detailed realism to the story, a skill which Stoker had developed as a newspaper writer.
 At the time of its publication, Dracula was considered a "straightforward horror novel" based on imaginary creations of supernatural life.
 "It gave form to a universal fantasy ... and became a part of popular culture."
+It is one of the most famous works in English literature, and the titular character of Count Dracula has been adapted more times than any other fictional figure.
+The book also established Stoker's reputation as one of the most acclaimed writers of Gothic horror fiction.

 According to the Encyclopedia of World Biography, Stoker's stories are today included in the categories of horror fiction, romanticized Gothic stories, and melodrama.
 They are classified alongside other works of popular fiction, such as Mary Shelley's Frankenstein, which also used the myth-making and story-telling method of having multiple narrators telling the same tale from different perspectives.
 According to historian Jules Zanger, this leads the reader to the assumption that "they can't all be lying".

 The original 541-page typescript of Dracula was believed to have been lost until it was found in a barn in northwestern Pennsylvania in the early 1980s.
 It consisted of typed sheets with many emendations, and handwritten on the title page was "THE UN-DEAD."
 The author's name was shown at the bottom as Bram Stoker.
-Author Robert Latham remarked: "the most famous horror novel ever published, its title changed at the last minute."
+Author Robert Latham remarked: "the most famous horror novel ever published, its title changed at the last minute".
 The typescript was purchased by Microsoft co-founder Paul Allen.

 Stoker's inspirations for the story, in addition to Whitby, may have included a visit to Slains Castle in Aberdeenshire, a visit to the crypts of St. Michan's Church in Dublin, and the novella Carmilla by Sheridan Le Fanu.
 Stoker's original research notes for the novel are kept by the Rosenbach Museum and Library in Philadelphia.
 A facsimile edition of the notes was created by Elizabeth Miller and Robert Eighteen-Bisang in 1998.

-Stoker at The London Library
+Stoker at the London Library

-Stoker was a member of The London Library and conducted much of the research for Dracula there.
+Stoker was a member of the London Library and conducted much of the research for Dracula there.
 In 2018, the Library discovered some of the books that Stoker used for his research, complete with notes and marginalia.